-Due to a lack of education and the earthquake’s effects on an already very weak health infrastructure, many Haitians have no understanding of how to stay healthy and little – if any - access to health care.
-This project is EDV’s response to the multiple calls we’ve received to help the community with their health needs.
+Due to a lack of education and the earthquake's effects on an already very weak health infrastructure, many Haitians were left without the tools to stay healthy.
+This project aimed to provide those tools to as many at risk children and caregivers as possible,

 Launched on January 9th, 2011.
 Complete.

 - Improve general health of community through education and basic health assessments.